japandotorg/shinku/docs/cog.rst

 Like standard inheritance, this requires the **function name to be the same to work properly**, so keep this in mind.

-You can even override the jishaku base command using this method:
+You can even override the shinku base command using this method:

 .. code:: python3

     class CustomDebugCog(*OPTIONAL_FEATURES, *STANDARD_FEATURES):
-        @Feature.Command(name="jishaku", aliases=["jsk"], invoke_without_command=True, ignore_extra=False)
+        @Feature.Command(name="shinku", aliases=["jsk"], invoke_without_command=True, ignore_extra=False)
         async def jsk(self, ctx: commands.Context):
             await ctx.send("I'm walking on a Star!")

-Changing who can use jishaku
+Changing who can use shinku
 -----------------------------

-The ``jishaku`` command group has an owner check applied to it and all subcommands.
+The ``shinku`` command group has an owner check applied to it and all subcommands.
-To change who can use jishaku, you must change how the owner is determined in your own Bot:
+To change who can use shinku, you must change how the owner is determined in your own Bot:

 .. code:: python3